 There are many highly recommended shark cage diving spots around the world, such as the Bahamas, Great Barrier Reef, Australia, Cocos Island, Costa Rica, and Shark Alley around Gansbaai, South Africa.

-Gansbaai is lovely little town in the West Coast province of South Africa.
-It’s only about two hours away from Cape Town and is one of the favorite attractions for Cape Town holiday-makers.
+Gansbaai is a lovely little town in the West Coast province of South Africa.
+It’s only about two hours away from Cape Town and is one of the favorite attractions for holiday-makers from the area.
+Of course, there is also lots to see and do in Cape Town, but nothing compares to diving with sharks!
 It is considered the shark cage diving destination in Southern Africa.